mebusy/notes/dev_notes/GoInPractice70Tech.md

     - Although that answer is correct, it’s also incomplete.
     - Closing channels the wrong way will cause your program to panic or leak goroutines
  - The predominant method for avoiding unsafe channel closing is to use additional channels to notify goroutines when it’s safe to close a channel.
- - In Go, the close function should be closed only by a sender, and in general it should be done with some protective guards around it
+ - In Go, the close function should be called  only by a sender, and in general it should be done with some protective guards around it
     - write(send) to a closed channel will cause panic
     - read from a closed channel always return `nil` value ( eg. `false` value on a `bool` channel ).